 Honestly, I wish I had thought of a basket like this when I was an elementary school teacher.
 It would be perfect for all those ideas, plans, and flyers you’ll need to take action on in the near future.

 Now it is your turn!
 Do you use a system for keeping track of all the projects you are working on?
 Share your own system in the comments below.
-Or if you have a blog, link up any of your own paper organizing process!
-Grab a button to show off all your hard work too!

 - Week 1 Taxes